Skip to content

 This will affect all your MPI calls, not just those related to I/O, so you should check the overall performance of your program before and after the switch.
 It is possible that other functions may run slower even if the I/O performance improves.

-I/O Profiling
+I/O profiling

 If you are concerned about your I/O performance, you should quantify your transfer rates in terms of GB/s of data read or written to disk.
 Small files can achieve very high I/O rates due to data caching in Lustre.
 However, for large files you should be able to achieve a maximum of around 1 GB/s for an unstriped file, or up to 10 GB/s for a fully striped file (across all 12 OSTs).